SAP-archive/btp-extend-workflow-cai-msteams/Part2/README.md

 # SAP Workflow Management: create leave request workflow

-The objective of the exercise is to create leave request workflow, deploy and run it on BTP.
+The objective of this part is to create leave request workflow, deploy and run it on BTP.
 Also understand the basic concepts how it works.

 ## Step 1 - Business Application Studio getting started